uhlik/bpy/README.md

 * Set render image size in `Properties > Output > Dimensions`.
 Resolution X, Y and % are used.
 * Set render path in `Properties > Output > Output`.
 Just path is used.
 * Select cloud parent object, set point size with `Size` or percentage of rendered points with `Count`
+* If `Illumination` is enabled it will be rendered as well
 * Hit `Render` or `Animation`.

 ##### Render options: